 The grains themselves are quite amazing as they are potentially immortal substances that when fed and kept healthy will never die.
 We have grains that are over 10 years old as they keep reproducing and rejuvenating the more you use them.

-Health authorities, like Donna Gates, argue that the powder is actually created with hardier strains and that the Lactobacillus in grain cultures over time can start to crowd out other yeast and bacteria, so you may end up with something different than you started with, although this theory has never been proven.
+Health authorities, like Donna Gates, argue that the powder is actually created with hardier strains and that the Lactobacillus in grain cultures over time can start to crowd out other yeast and bacteria, so you may end up with something different than you started with.
+This theory however has never been scientifically proven.

 batch without adding additional powder, but by using 6T of the previous